xritzx/AutoRoom/README.md

 # Autoroom

-A new Flutter project thats built to personalize and gain controll over your IoT projects in this case Home Automation -No third Party App or Service on Android or iOS
+A new Flutter project thats built to personalize and gain controll over your IoT projects in this case Home Automation
+- No third Party App or Service on Android or iOS
--Uses only data streams and http requests to send/retrieve data from remote server or firebase
+- Uses only data streams and http requests to send/retrieve data from remote server or firebase.
+- This app mainly controls a fan, lights with variable intensity and a chain of neopixels.

 ## Getting Started